OpenMD/OpenMD/samples/minimizer/README.md

 // ensemble = NVT;
 ```

-For our example here, the file `p10-small.omd` contains an output file from NPG-Builder for a $25 \textrm{\AA} \times 25 \textrm{\AA}$ graphene sheet with a small pore in the center.
+For our example here, the file `p10-small.omd` contains an output file from NPG-Builder for a 25 &#8491; x 25 &#8491; graphene sheet with a small pore in the center.
 All that's left for us is to run the code:
 ```bash
 openmd p10-small.omd
 ```